Bealby/grandpas-pocket-watch-shop/README.md

 ![Contact](/documentation/readme/contact.png/)

-- A `Contact` page provides the user with the opportunity to get in contact with the owners with any order or general enquiry questions.
+- A `Contact` page provides the users and non-users the opportunity to get in contact with the owners with any order or general enquiry questions.

 - For the desktop the `Contact` page will have a 2 column design.
 The first column will display the address, email